SoumyaMukhija/logger-microservice/README.md

-# Soumya Mukhija - Canonical
-## A logging service that records the activity of other microservices.
+# A logging service that records the activity of other microservices.

 ### Note that we can read logs and add to them, but you cannot modify or delete pre-existing logs.